Poll: U.S. stocks’ rally may be near peak, but some gains ahead

 Julian Emanuel, executive director of U.S. equity and derivatives strategy at UBS Securities in New York, said stocks have been pricing in a “strongly” pro-growth agenda.

-“But it has yet to be fully implemented, and the devil is in the details of implementation,” said Emanuel, who sees the S&P 500 ending this year at 2,300 and said he is “cautious” on stocks near term.
+“But it has yet to be fully implemented, and the devil is in the details of implementation,” said Mr. Emanuel, who sees the S&P 500 ending this year at 2,300 and said he is “cautious” on stocks near term.

 At the same time, the poll’s median forecast is up from the December poll’s 2,350, and some banks have bumped up targets substantially.
 Credit Suisse raised its year-end 2017 S&P target to 2,500 from 2,300.